In each province, the applicable regulation requires that stewards either:

 - The formula used to calculate steward fees

 Once the stewardship plan is approved, the stewardship organization operates on behalf of stewards to discharge their obligations under the regulation.
 If you need more information about the requirements of each province’s stewardship plan, please visit links to the stewardship organizations provided in the table in Section 1.3: What is the legislative framework?

 What is CSSA’s role?

-CSSA is an industry-led and industry-funded organization working on behalf of organizations participating in Canadian packaging and printed paper stewardship programs.
-CSSA works with stewardship organizations, provincial governments, local governments and waste management companies to support the efficient and effective delivery of recycling and waste management services to nearly 20 million Canadians.
+CSSA is an industry-led and industry-funded organization working on behalf of organizations participating in Canadian packaging and paper product stewardship programs.